Linsey Alexander: Music and performance style

 Veteran guitarist Linsey Alexander, the "Hoochie Man", plays classic Chicago blues spiced up with the occasional joke or double entendre.
 Watch him take his guitar for a crowd walk-through, where he'll stop often to flirt with the pretty women. ...
 These days Alexander is one of the hardest-working bluesmen in the city, appearing as many as six nights a week at Chicago clubs.

 A critic described Alexander's music and live show as "loud, raw, rocked out and raucous".
-Another critic called Alexander a "character" and wrote that his live show is "not to be missed."
+Another critic called Alexander a "character" and wrote that his live show was "not to be missed."

 As of 2014, the Linsey Alexander Blues Band included Alexander as vocalist and guitarist, Breezy Rodio on guitar, and Ronald Simmons on bass.